-Soon after the Exxon Valdez spill, it became apparent that response resources, especially federal funds, were lacking and that federally-required compensation to those affected was not enough.
-One of the most important results of the oil spill was the enactment of the federal Oil Pollution Act of 1990, or "OPA 90," which addressed both of these deficiencies.
-OPA 90 was signed into law by President George H.W.
-Bush in August of that year.
+Soon after the Exxon Valdez spill, it became apparent that response resources, especially federal funds, were lacking and that federally required compensation to those affected was not enough.
+One of the most important results of the oil spill was the enactment of the federal Oil Pollution Act of 1990, or OPA 90, which addressed both of these deficiencies.

-OPA 90 addressed a wide range of problems associated with preventing, responding to, and paying for oil pollution incidents in United States waters:
+OPA 90 addressed a wide range of problems associated with preventing, responding to, and paying for oil pollution incidents in U.S. waters: